 Many bettas prefer Mysis shrimp over brine shrimp, and these little guys also contain plenty of moisture and amino acids, both of which are essential for a healthy betta fish.

 Pellets are a popular form of betta fish food that you’ll find in all aquarium supplies stores.

 Remember to look for pellets that contain plenty of high-quality protein and not much filler.
 Also, check to see how much the pellets will expand when exposed to water.

 Baby pellets are formulated specifically for feeding betta fish.
-The pellets contain all the vitamins and nutrients that your fish will need to stay healthy, and they contain a natural color-enhancing additive to make your betta even more stunning.
+The pellets contain all the vitamins and nutrients your fish need to stay healthy and a natural color-enhancing additive to make your betta even more stunning.